 Still, in a few circumstances, depending on your loan type, you might be eligible for a pause in foreclosure proceedings.
 For example, the U.S. Department of Veterans Affairs (VA) paused foreclosures for six months, through May 31, 2024, for veterans with VA loans.
 If you have a Fannie Mae or Freddie Mac loan and your mortgage servicer learns that you've applied to your state's Homeowner Assistance Fund program, the servicer must suspend any foreclosure activity for up to 60 days.

 Also, other kinds of mortgage help are available to help you stop a foreclosure—like getting a loan modification or participating in foreclosure mediation—even if you don't get a foreclosure moratorium.

 When the coronavirus outbreak happened, the federal government and most states put a hold on foreclosures.
 But, again, widespread foreclosure suspensions have mostly ended.

 The federal Coronavirus Aid, Relief, and Economic Security (CARES) Act initially imposed a foreclosure moratorium for federally backed mortgage loans starting March 18, 2020.

 "Federally backed mortgage loans" include:

 This moratorium was extended many times during the COVID-19 pandemic but finally expired on July 31, 2021.

-With only a few exceptions, most state-imposed foreclosure moratoriums, which also covered other kinds of loans, have also ended.
+With very few exceptions, most state-imposed foreclosure moratoriums, which also covered other kinds of loans, have also ended.